shreyas20060/SchemanticAI/README.md

 - Check that your Gemini API key has access to image generation models
 - Look at browser console and terminal for detailed error messages
 </details>
 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

-## 📄 License

-MIT License — feel free to use this project for personal or commercial purposes.

----

 <p align="center">